DataCurationNetwork/CURATED/_modules/module-r.md

   </li>
       <br>

-# <li>Let the depositor know what changes and additions need to be made to the data to make it as complete and understandable as possible.

-  <li><b>Let the depositor know what changes and additions need to be made to the data to make it as complete and understandable as possible. </b>

   <li>Let the depositor know what changes and additions need to be made to the data to make it as complete and understandable as possible.

       <ul style="padding-top: 1%; padding-bottom: 1%;padding-left: 5%;">